Mission of Wasatch Behavioral Health

 • Moderately impaired individuals and families.

 Commitment to Professional Training

-Wasatch Mental Health is committed to professional training in several fields.
-The Health Service Psychology Internship Program is one of several training programs at Wasatch Mental Health.
+Wasatch Behavioral Health is committed to professional training in several fields.
+The Health Service Psychology Internship Program is one of several training programs at Wasatch Behavioral Health.
 Others include practicum experience for those pursuing a bachelor degree in social work, master-level internships in clinical social work and professional counseling, and internships in nursing.

 Wasatch Behavioral Health has demonstrated a commitment to psychology training since its creation.
 The program has made consistent improvement since becoming a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) in 1988 and obtained full American Psychological Association (APA) accreditation in 2004.